Automated Clustering and Program Repair for Introductory Programming Assignments: Related Work

 \section{Related Work}

 \seclabel{related}

-\paragraph{Automated Feedback Generation} Ihantola et al.~\cite{Ihantola:2010} present a recent survey of tools for automatic assessment of programming exercises.
-Pex4Fun~\cite{tillmann13:teaching}, and its successor CodeHunt~\cite{tillmann:2014} are browser-based, interactive platforms where students solve programming assignments with hidden specifications, and are presented with a list of automatically generated test cases.
-LAURA~\cite{Adam:1980} heuristically applies program transformations to student's program and compares it to a reference solution, while reporting mismatches as potential errors (they could also be correct variations).
+\paragraph{Automated Feedback Generation} \citet{Ihantola:2010} \\ present a survey of tools for the automatic assessment of programming exercises.
+Pex4Fun~\cite{tillmann13:teaching} and its successor CodeHunt~\cite{tillmann:2014} are browser-based, interactive platforms where students solve programming assignments with hidden specifications, and are presented with a list of automatically generated test cases.
+LAURA~\cite{Adam:1980} heuristically applies program transformations to a student's program and compares it to a reference solution, while reporting mismatches as potential errors (they could also be correct variations).
+Apex~\cite{apex} is a system that automatically generates error explanations for bugs in assignments, while our work automatically clusters solutions and generates repairs for incorrect attempts.

-\paragraph{Trace analysis} Striewe and Goedicke have proposed to create full traces of program behavior automatically while running test cases to make the program behavior visible to students, but the interpretation of the traces is left to the students~\cite{striewe:11}.
+\paragraph{Trace analysis} \citet{striewe:11}~have proposed presenting full program traces to the students, but the interpretation of the traces is left to the students.
 They have also suggested automatically comparing the student's trace to that of a sample solution~\cite{striewe:13}.
 However, the approach misses a discussion of the situation when the student's code enters an infinite loop, or has an error early in the program that influences the rest of the trace.
-In our previous work~\cite{our:fse14} we used a dynamic analysis based approach to find a strategy used by the student, and to generate feedback for {\em performance aspects}.
-However, the approach required specifications {\em manually provided} by the teacher, written in a specially designed specification language, and it only matched specifications to correct attempts, i.e., it {\em did not involve repair of incorrect attempts}.
+The approach of~\citet{our:fse14} uses a dynamic analysis based approach to find a strategy used by the student, and to generate feedback for {\em performance aspects}.
+However, the approach requires specifications {\em manually provided} by the teacher, written in a specially designed specification language, and it only matches specifications to correct attempts, i.e., it {\em cannot provide feedback on incorrect attempts}.